Last Mountain Lake National Wildlife Area

 Last Mountain Lake National Wildlife Area is a National Wildlife Area (NWA) in the Canadian province of Saskatchewan.
 The protected area is in the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
 It is also within Palliser's Triangle and the Great Plains ecoregion.
 The site is an Important Bird Area (IBA) of Canada, designated as Last Mountain Lake NWA (SK 001).
 Last Mountain Lake National Wildlife Area is located at the north end of Last Mountain Lake, 15 km west of Govan.
 The majority of the park is in the RM of Wreford No. 280.
-Last Mountain National Wildlife Area resides in territories of the Cree, Anishinabewaki, Blackfoot, and Métis.
-It also resides in the territory of the Assiniboine (Nakota) territory, and Saulteaux (Anishinabe) territory under Treaty 4.
 The area has been designated as a National Wildlife Area which is protected under the Canada Wildlife Act.

 History

 Last Mountain Lake, also known as Long Lake, was named after a Cree oral history which recounts the Great Spirit digging out the soil and forming a valley (now known as Last Mountain Lake), and with that soil creating the hills found in the nearby area.
 Historically, Indigenous peoples would visit the area during the fall months to fish for northern pike and whitefish in Long Lake and hunt bison, which was key to their livelihoods.

 In 1869, the Hudson's Bay Company built a trading post on the south end of the lake, known as Last Mountain House, with settlers following by 1885.
 Known today for its rich biodiversity and ecological productivity, the Last Mountain Lake region was once home to great buffalo herds and was located within the great bison belt.

 Recognized for its importance as a remote breeding habitat for birds, Last Mountain Lake Wildlife Area became federally protected in 1887.
 The protected area originally consisted of just 1025 ha located on the northern end of Last Mountain Lake.
 It was designated Ramsar site No. 239 on May 24, 1982.
 In 1987, 100 years after first being protected as a bird sanctuary, the Last Mountain Lake National Wildlife Area was officially established and encompassed 15602 ha of marsh, grasslands, and uplands.

 This area was North America's first federally protected bird sanctuary and today consists of 10906 ha, remaining the oldest bird sanctuary in North America.
 The area is a National Historic site and overlaps with Last Mountain Lake Migratory Bird Sanctuary, Last Mountain Lake NWA Western Hemisphere Shorebird Reserve Network (WHSRN), and Last Mountain Lake NWA – Important Bird Area (IBA).